kocesat/timeksbe/README.md

 TIMEKS is a group of software that helps teams manage their tasks, issues in a customizable way.
 Simply, it aims to be a Jira Software open source alternative.

+# Note on Contribution
+At present, I will not accept any pull request since it continues as a personel project.
+At later, it may become fully open sourced to accept any contributions

 # Getting Started

 ### Reference Documentation